abmid/fazz-sdk-go/README.md

 ## Overview

-🚧 *The SDK is currently undergoing heavy development with frequent changes, because of this please get the latest update SDK* 🚧
+🚧 *The SDK is currently undergoing heavy development with frequent changes, because of this please get the latest update of the SDK* 🚧

+> Compatibility: The SDK has been developing use documentation Indonesia Payment API with API version 4.

 [Fazz](https://fazz.com/) previously Xfers, is a company that provides financial services in Southeast Asia such as sending and receiving payments, grow their capital, and get funding.

+Fazz provides SDKs in several programming languages but not in Go.
+Because of this the SDK was created.

 For more information, visit the [Fazz Payments API Official documentation](https://docs.fazz.com/v4-ID/docs).